-Ston city is the next place worth visiting.
+Ston City is the next place worth visiting.
 It’s the entrance to the Peljesac peninsula as well.
-Ston city is well known for its old stone walls and saltworks.
+Ston City is well known for its old stone walls and saltworks.
 If you are to keep on exploring Peljesac you have the alternative to arrive at nearby islands – Korcula and Mljet.
 And when you are visiting Ston, we recommend you try the famous Ston oysters.

-The next beautiful landscape you’ll stumble upon is Neretva valley.
-It’s a valley made by the Neretva river at the end of its journey toward the Adriatic sea.
+The next beautiful landscape you’ll stumble upon is Neretva Valley.
+It’s a valley made by the Neretva River at the end of its journey toward the Adriatic Sea.
 The most famous place in the whole valley is the Neretva river mouth which is one of the most popular places for kiteboarding in Croatia.
 Apart from kiteboarding (some call it kitesurfing too), the Neretva river mouth is full of sandy beaches which are not typical for Croatia.

 Finally, you’ll reach the city of Omis, right before you enter the Split area.
 It’s also an old and famous Croatian city characterized by beautiful nature and the Cetina river canyon.
 There are many adventure options in the city of Omis.
-Recently we did a Via Ferrata trail – a kind of combination between hiking and rock climbing.
+Recently we did a Via Ferrata trail – a kind of combination of hiking and rock climbing.
 Omis Ferrata has one of the most beautiful views there are.
-Rafting on the Cetina river is another popular thing to do in Omis.
+Rafting on the Cetina River is another popular thing to do in Omis.
 It’s also a rock climbing oasis since the city is surrounded by high mountain cliffs.

 mljet national park – the only national park in southern croatia

-Mjet national park is the only national park in southern Croatia.
+Mjet National Park is the only national park in southern Croatia.
 It’s not so far from Dubrovnik and we suggest you visit it when vacationing in this part of Croatia.
 The national park is located on Mljet island which is possible to reach if you take a short ferry ride from Prapratno on the Peljesac peninsula.

 Reaching the city of Split and what to do in it

-And at the end of this scenic travel, you have reached the city of Split, the second-largest and one of the most famous Croatian cities.
+At the end of this scenic travel, you have reached the city of Split, the second-largest and one of the most famous Croatian cities.
 You’ll immediately see that it’s different than Dubrovnik.
 It’s much larger and it has a different architecture.
 The Split city was founded during the Roman empire times and you’ll notice a lot of Roman influence throughout the city.

 There are many things to do in Split.
 It’s a quite large city with many options.
 We suggest you explore the old city core first.
 Diocletian’s palace is one of the most famous buildings of Split city.
 You’ll find many other kinds of content right in the old part of the city.
 A thing you must do is to sit in a local cafe and slowly drink a coffee and enjoy the weather and the sounds of seagulls.
 It’s a kind of meditation local people do every day.
 You’ll fall in love with it immediately.